Benham and Reeves provides a professional lettings service to

 If you plan to rent one of our properties, we will ask you to pay

-put towards the initial payment of rent.
-Your deposit will be held
+towards the initial payment of rent.
+Your deposit will be held for not

-for not more than 15 calendar days unless expressly agreed by both
+more than 15 calendar days unless expressly agreed by both parties

-misleading information, fail your immigration check or fail to move
+information, fail your immigration check or fail to move in on the

-in on the agreed date, your holding deposit will be forfeited.
-If the
+agreed date, your holding deposit will be forfeited.
+If the Landlord

-Landlord pulls out for any other reason than those stated above, we
+pulls out for any other reason than those stated above, we will

 The purpose of the holding deposit is to:

-- show you are willing to move into the property on an
+show you are willing to move into the property on an agreed

 - enable us to proceed with references; and